-The TSA installed backscatter, or body imaging X-ray, or millimeter wave images machines at airports across the United States only to remove all of them a few years later in favor of machines that are less intrusive.
+The TSA installed backscatter technology, or body imaging X-ray, at airports across the United States only to remove them a few years later in favor of machines that are less intrusive.
 Currently, you will encounter a different type of scanner that does not use X-ray technology.

 The TSA scanner images produced by the body scanning were not saved or printed, according to the TSA.
-They had this to say about privacy and your body parts:
+They said this about privacy and your body parts:

 Are The New Machines Safe?